Rob Ramage: Personal

-Impaired driving conviction
+Death of Keith Magnuson and impaired driving conviction

 On December 15, 2003, Ramage was driving former Chicago Blackhawks defenceman and coach Keith Magnuson to an NHLPA players' alumni meeting when his rented Chrysler Intrepid car swerved into the oncoming lane near Toronto and collided with another vehicle, killing Magnuson and injuring the driver of the other vehicle.
 Ramage was charged with impaired driving causing death and dangerous driving causing death.
 Defense lawyer Brian Greenspan claimed the blood and urine tests were flawed, and the smell of alcohol came from beer cans that exploded after the crash.

 On October 10, 2007, Ramage, who had pleaded not guilty, was found guilty on all counts.
 The Magnuson family had forgiven Ramage and urged the judge not to send him to prison, instead suggesting that Ramage speak to teens about the dangers of drinking and driving.
 On December 3, 2007, in a Missouri civil suit, Ramage and National Car Rental of Canada were found liable for the death of Magnuson.
 The family of Magnuson was awarded $9.5 million.
 On January 17, 2008, Ramage was sentenced to four years in prison.
 Legal experts described the sentence as the harshest ever handed out in Ontario to a motorist with no previous record for drinking and driving.
 Ramage remained free on bail until his appeal of the sentence was denied on July 12, 2010.

 In July 2010, Ramage began serving his sentence at Frontenac Institution, a minimum security facility in Kingston, Ontario, Canada.
 In March 2011, Ramage made his first application for day parole and release to a halfway house, but this request was denied.
 The board did grant him permission to leave the minimum-security prison for three-day unescorted absences once a month.
 The board cited its belief that Ramage did not yet understand the severity of the actions which led to his incarceration.
 Their concern centered on Ramage's drinking habits and whether he took responsibility for the crash.
 On May 5, 2011, Ramage's second request for day parole was granted.
 He is barred from drinking alcohol and he is restricted from visiting establishments where alcohol is the primary focus.
 Ramage must undergo psychological counseling and the court order prevents him from driving.

 Originally Ramage was not eligible to seek accelerated parole because his crime was considered violent.
 The federal government is abolishing legal provisions that free some non-violent, first-time offenders as soon as six months into their sentences.
 Ramage's sentence expired in July 2014.